Information and resources that have been identified as important to AHS' community partners and stakeholders.

 Have a question about health policy?
 Contact Alberta Health.

-Lynn Thompson, 76, recovering from COVID at the Red Deer Regional hospital.
+Lynn Thompson, 76, recovering at the Red Deer Regional hospital.

 Updates and information about the COVID-19 pandemic can change daily.
 It's important our community partners and stakeholders have the most current information.